exceptionalvic/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes the owner of the file hello to betty 4-empty creates an empty file called "hello"
-5-execute adds execute permision to owner of file hello
+5-execute adds execute permision to owner of file hello 6-multiple_permissions adds execute permision to owner and group and only read permission to the rest